 Short car rides — even just sitting in a stationary car with the engine running — prepare puppies for the journey to their new home.
 Build up gradually to short drives around the block.

-The final week before go-home day is for consolidation and observation.
 Continue all socialization activities and note each puppy's responses.
 Which puppies are bold explorers?
 Which are cautious but curious?
 Which need more time?

 Use the Weight Tracker alongside your socialization log to build a complete picture of each puppy's development — physical and behavioral — leading up to placement.